What is Xplore the World?

 In 2011, we ventured into a new world!
 We produced our first play, The Skit Factory in Hollywood and one-minute commercials for Poptent competitions: ACUVUE (If She Only Knew), Pizza Hut (It’s All in the App), and American Cancer Society (Life is Better when you choose You), with the latter winning the Best Editing Award.

 We traveled to Trinidad & Tobago in January 2012 to begin production on two documentaries: T&T 50 in Fifteen (2012)and Panomundo (expected 2016).
 The former is a compilation of important events that took place over the five decades of independence to coincide with the 50th anniversary in Trinidad & Tobago; told in 15 minutes.
 Panomundo, which is divided in two parts: Panomundo Part 1: The Evolution of the Steelpan and Panomundo Part 2: Pan Worldwide, will be a feature-length documentary looking at the history of the steelpan in Trinidad & Tobago and its influence in six countries: Canada, Japan, Nigeria, Switzerland, United Kingdom and United States.
 Part 1 was completed in August 2015.
-Part 2 is currently in post-production with an anticipated release in Summer 2017.
+Part 2 hosted its World Premiere in Trinidad & Tobago in November 2017 and will be available for worldwide release in June 2018.

 In 2013, we had the honor of making 12 Months (2014).
 This story shows how a Los Angeles man (Tony) rented his home for $1 per month to a homeless family for the entire year of 2013.
 The story follows Felicia Dukes and her four children as they are in Tony’s home, as well as explores the impact that generosity has on the community.
 The film was premiered in Los Angeles in February 2014.
 Since then, it has been in various film festivals in the US, France, UK, Nigeria, Ghana and will be shown at the Sunrise Film Festival in Nova Scotia in October 2015.